 NY Times Worthy Article

 Getting an article in the New York Times is the crown jewel of features in terms of bragging rights and future book deals.
-In this five-week Los Angeles NY Times-Worthy Article class, Times Contributor Sophia Kercher shares her insight into securing this prestigious but elusive prize.
+In this seven-week Online NY Times-Worthy Article class, New York Times Contributor Sophia Kercher shares her insight into securing this prestigious but elusive prize.
 Through fun, in class exercises, informative craft talks, and in-class feedback, you’ll learn Sophia’s secret techniques for approaching the feature article, pitching editors, finding experts, and checking your sources.

 By the end of class, you’ll hopefully have a kick-ass piece that is ready to be submitted for publication and a plan of where to submit it.
-Your goal will be to sell your article within a couple of weeks after the class ends!
-Soon, you’ll be well on your way to joining the ranks of the 126 Writing Pad Alums who have been published and have gotten paid for their work in publications such as The New York Times, Self, Marie Claire, LA Times, Salon, Spirit Magazine, New York Times Modern Love and New York Magazine!
+Your goal will be to sell an 800 word article within a couple of weeks after the class ends!
+Soon, you’ll be well on your way to joining the ranks of the 130 Writing Pad Alums who have been published and have gotten paid for their work in publications such as The New York Times, Self, Marie Claire, LA Times, Salon, Spirit Magazine, New York Times Modern Love and New York Magazine!

 7 students have been published in the New York Times after taking our journalism classes.
 4 people made $5k on one story!